With More Time, Travel for Less

 We frequently took the train from Central to Circular Quay Station.
 From there we walked or took one of the numerous ferry boats in and out of the many harbors.
 We went to the symphony at the famous opera house, visited the animals at the Tonga Zoo, and explored museums.
 From a second floor window of The Rocks historical museum you can see the Governors Mansion where Governor Arthur Philip established the British penal colony of New South Wales in 1788.
 Today the Rock hosts artists, specialty shops, and fine restaurants.

-We took full-day bus tours to the Blue Mountains, stopping to see the site of the 2000 Summer Olympics, watch the round-up at a sheep station, practice boom-a-rang throwing, and drink Billy tea.
+We took full-day bus tours to the Blue Mountains, stopping to watch the round-up at a sheep station, practice boom-a-rang throwing, and drink Billy tea.

 Campervans and backpackers were everywhere on the South Island.
 You can park a van overnight at any beautiful scenic area on public land.
 The camper van is the best way to see the countryside.
 Hillsides and valleys were covered with golden spring wildflowers resembling Scotch Broom.
 Lupine in shades of purple, pink, yellow, and white blanketed the roadsides and meadows.
 Sheep dotted every green landscape, and because it was spring lambs were tagging along with their mothers.
 We stopped frequently just to drink in the overwhelming freshness and beauty of nature.